AnomalyInnovations/serverless-lerna-yarn-starter/README.md

 To implement the above, use the following algorithm in your CI:

 1. Run `lerna ls --since ${prevCommitSHA} -all` to list all packages that have changed since the last successful deployment.
 If this list includes one of the services, then deploy it.
-2. Run `git diff --name-only ${prevCommitSHA} ${currentCommitSHA}` to see if any files have changed that don't belong to any of your Yarn workspaces (listed in the root `package.json`).
-If found, then deploy all the services.
+2. Run `git diff --name-only ${prevCommitSHA} ${currentCommitSHA}` to get a list of all the updated files.
+If any of them don't belong to your Yarn Workspaces (listed in the root `package.json`), deploy all the services.
 3. Otherwise skip the deployment.